fortunatebypass/sinatra/README.md

 Nginx using the latest [public docker image](https://hub.docker.com/_/nginx/).

-Configured for security and performance, but without HTTPS of any kind (*DO NOT DO THIS IN PRODUCTION - EVER!*).
+Configured for security and performance, but without HTTPS/TLS of any kind (*DO NOT DO THIS IN PRODUCTION - EVER!*).

 The example sinatra app has no variablilty and so would be a perfect candidate for implementing caching at the nginx level.
 We've assumed that this won't always be the case and have not included a cache at this time.